daggermaster3000/Intro_to_neuroinformatics/Body effect.md

 Influence of the bulk on the transistor.
+Lowering the $V_{b}$ increases the depletion charge which increases the threshold voltage. ??